-- our ability to finance our operations; - the completion of our development efforts for the Acuitas Rapid Test and Acuitas Lighthouse Knowledgebase, and the timing of commercialization; - our ability to sustain or grow our customer base for our current products; - our liquidity and working capital requirements, including our cash requirements over the next 12 months; - anticipated trends and challenges in our business and the competition that we face; - the execution of our business plan and our growth strategy; - our expectations regarding the size of and growth in potential markets; - · our opportunity to successfully enter into new collaborative agreements;
+- our ability to finance our operations; - the commercialization of our current products, including our QuickFISH® and PNA FISH® diagnostic products for infectious diseases, our Acuitas® MDRO test services and our Acuitas Lighthouse® bioinformatics services; - our ability to grow our customer base for our current products; - our liquidity and working capital requirements, including our cash requirements over the next 12 months and beyond; - · anticipated trends and challenges in our business and the competition that we face; - the execution of our business plan and our growth strategy; - our expectations regarding the size of and growth in potential markets; - our opportunity to successfully enter into new collaborative agreements;

-- changes in laws or regulations applicable to our business, including potential regulation by the FDA; - · compliance with the U.S. and international regulations applicable to our business; and - · our expectations regarding future revenue and expenses.
+- changes in laws or regulations applicable to our business, including potential regulation by the FDA; - our ability to develop and commercialize new products to address unmet needs in our industry, and the timing of commercialization; - · compliance with the U.S. and international regulations applicable to our business; and - · our expectations regarding future revenue and expenses.